XRPLF/clio/docs/config-description.md

 - **Type**: int
 - **Default value**: None
 - **Constraints**: The minimum value is `0`.
 The maximum value is `4294967295`.
-- **Description**: If specified, the starting ledger where `Clio` will starts writing to database from.
+- **Description**: If specified, the ledger index Clio will start writing to the database from.

 ### finish_sequence